Amid a year of debate over inequity and police violence, Trump and Biden spar over race

-It was a remarkable assertion from Trump — who long stoked a false conspiracy theory questioning whether Obama was born in America, who launched a presidential campaign that exacerbated racial tensions, who has danced around denouncing white-supremacy groups and who has encouraged law enforcement officers to rough up racial justice protesters.
+It was a remarkable assertion from Trump — who long stoked a false conspiracy theory questioning whether Obama was born in America, who launched a presidential campaign that exacerbated racial tensions, who has danced around denouncing white supremacist groups and who has encouraged law enforcement officers to rough up racial justice protesters.

 Trump then tried to talk about something other than race, like how he thinks Biden is “a corrupt politician” and not “this innocent baby.”

-The performance underscored the president’s lack of interest in having a sustained conversation about race — the sort that millions of Americans are forcing themselves to have this year in the aftermath of George Floyd dying in police custody in Minneapolis in May and a pandemic that has illuminated the country’s deep racial inequities.
+The performance underscored the president’s lack of interest in having a sustained conversation about race — the sort that millions of Americans are forcing themselves to have this year in the aftermath of George Floyd’s death in police custody in Minneapolis in May and a pandemic that has illuminated the country’s deep racial inequities.

 But moderator Kristen Welker of NBC News wouldn’t let him change the topic.

 “President Trump, I want to stay on the issue of race,” said Welker, whose mother is Black and father is Native American.
-“President Trump we’re talking about race right now, and I do want to stay on the issue of race.”
+“President Trump, we’re talking about race right now, and I do want to stay on the issue of race.”

 When Welker began the series of questions, she asked each candidate what they would say to Black parents who have to have “the talk” with their children in hopes of preventing their deaths at the hands of police.